swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 BalancingGroupBody -> Identifier? '-' Identifier
 ```

-Introduced by .NET, balancing groups extend the `GroupNameBody` syntax to support the ability to refer to a prior group.
+Introduced by .NET, [balancing groups][balancing-groups] extend the `GroupNameBody` syntax to support the ability to refer to a prior group.
 Upon matching, the prior group is deleted, and any intermediate matched input becomes the capture of the current group.

 #### Group numbering